Current ThreatQ Version Filter

 Fetch GIR Names Enable this parameter to fetch the GIR's name (example: 5.2.1 - initial Access Tactic).
 Disable this parameter to fetch the GIR's raw format (example: 3.1.1).
 This parameter is enabled by default.

-Ignore Numeric Credentials Enable this parameter to skip ingestion of compromised credentials with usernames consist solely of numeric values such as 721322.
+Ignore Numeric Credentials Enable this parameter to skip ingestion of compromised credentials with usernames that consist solely of numeric values such as 721322.
 This parameter is disabled by default.

 Context Filter Select which pieces of context to ingest with the compromised credentials.
 Options include:

-• Accessed URLs (default)
+• Accessed URLs (Default)

-• Compromised Tag (default)
+• Compromised Tag (Default)

-• Credential Sets (default)
+• Credential Sets (Default)

-• Affected Site (Detection Domain) (default)
+• Affected Site (Detection Domain) (Default)

 • Credential Domain

-• Affiliations (default)
+• Affiliations (Default)

 • Password Strength

-• Associated Adversary (default)
+• Associated Adversary (Default)

-• Associated Malware Family (default)
+• Associated Malware Family (Default)

-• Intel471 Titan Link
+• Intel471 Verity Link

 Ingest Accessed URLs As Select which entity type to ingest accessed URLs as.
 Options include: